 The most important feature of Keyman is the keyboard definition language that lets you develop your own keyboard layouts for just about any language.

-This manual will guide you through the basics of using Keyman and writing keyboards for it, and explain the more advanced options that Keyman gives you.
+This manual will guide you through the basics writing keyboards for Keyman, and explain the more advanced options that Keyman gives you.
 Reference information is given in the Reference Documentation.